dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 **PCB**
 	- *How to change the Units of PCB from mil to mm or inch*
 	- *How to pick and move the components on the PCB canvas quickly*
-	- *Can I create a PCB without to create schematic*
+	- *Can I create a PCB without creating schematic*
 	- *How to add more fonts for PCB*
 	- *How to insert an Image/Logo to PCB*
 	- *How to insert a DXF board outline*
-	- *How to create non rectangular pcb outline such as round*
+	- *How to create non rectangular PCB outline such as round*
 	- *How to add a slot and cut out*
 	- *How to measure dimensions on a PCB*
 	- *How to add more layers*